From This Day

 "From This Day" is a song by American heavy metal band Machine Head from the album The Burning Red.
-It was released as a single on October 31, 1999 and is also featured on the band's live album Hellalive.
+It was released as a single on October 31, 1999, and is also featured on the band's live album Hellalive.

+Music video

 The music video was directed by Michael Martin.

+In retrospect, Robb Flynn has been ambivalent about the video, saying "me dressed up as like an orange-juice-box in the “From This Day” video is definitely one of those “what-the-fuck-was-I-thinking” moments".
+Guitarist Ahrue Luster would later admit that the infamous orange jacket Flynn was wearing was actually his, but he gave it to Flynn after he didn't like the fit of it.

+In 2018, the staff of Metal Hammer included the video in the site's list of "the 13 best nu metal videos".